The preserved remains or traces of an organism that lived in the past

 the process of turning some plant material into stone by infiltration with water carrying mineral particles without changing the original shape

 a fossil formed when an organism buried in sediment dissolves, leaving a hollow area

 a type of body fossil that forms when crystals fill a mold or sediments wash into a mold and harden into rock

 a hard yellowish to brownish translucent fossil resin

-Tar pits are formed when a dark sticky form of oil seeps up from underground, causing animals to get stuck and their bones to be preserved as the material around them hardens.
+formed when a dark sticky form of oil seeps up from underground causing animals to get stuck.

-Earth's history organized into four eras: Precambrian, Paleozoic, Mesozoic, and Cenozoic.
+scale used by paleontologists to represent evolutionary time, Earth's history organized into four eras: Precambrian, Paleozoic, Mesozoic, and Cenozoic

 Structures in different species that are similar because of common ancestry.